College Admissions and COMPASS

 - English as A Second Language Test- This test identifies the abilities of non-native speakers in four different areas of the English language.

-All the questions in the COMPASS test are multiple-choice questions and the level of the questions pertain to the subject matter that you have learnt in your high school years.
+All the questions are multiple-choice questions and the level of the questions pertain to the subject matter that you have learnt in your high school years.

 Importance of the Test

-The COMPASS test for college helps the educators understand your strengths and weaknesses.
+The COMPASS helps the educators understand your strengths and weaknesses.
 If you are weak in a particular area, the educators will advise you to take up some remedial courses.
 This early intervention will make sure that your weaknesses do not affect your college course work later.
-Therefore, this COMPASS test is very important for you.
+Therefore, this test is very important for you.

 COMPASS Test Scores

-The best aspect of the COMPASS test for college is that there is no "passing score".
+The best aspect of this test is that there is no "passing score".
 Therefore, you do not pass or fail in the COMPASS test.
-However, the courses you can opt for in college are decided by the COMPASS scores.
-The COMPASS scores range from 0 to 100, 0 being the lowest and 100 being the highest.
+However, the courses you can opt for in college are decided by the scores.
+The scores range from 0 to 100, 0 being the lowest and 100 being the highest.

 Preparation for the COMPASS Test

 A thorough preparation is essential for achieving good scores in the test.
 You have to meticulously brush up the subject matters that you have learnt in high school.
-There are good online practice tests and books available that will help you prepare for the COMPASS test for college.
+There are good online practice tests and books available that will help you prepare for the test.

 Terms and Conditions